myDevicesIoT/Cayenne-MQTT-C/README.md

   - **MQTTCommon** - Common Paho MQTT C code used by both the C and C++ libraries.
   - **Platform** - Platform specific networking and timer code, as well as test and example applications.
     - **Linux** - Linux C networking and timer code, as well as test and example applications.
 Test and example files can be built using the makefile.

+## Building Examples
+To build on Linux switch to the root folder and run:
+`make`

+To build on FreeBSD switch to the root folder and run:
+`make -C bsd`

 ## Adding Additional Platforms
 The Cayenne MQTT client code is platform independent but it requires platform specific code to create timers and to read and write data over the network.
 To add support for additional platforms you will need to create platform specific timer and networking code.
   - **Timer** - This struct and associated functions are used to create countdown timers.
 They are described in the [PlatformHeader.h](https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/CayenneMQTTClient/PlatformHeader.h) file.
 An example implementation for Linux is under the [Platform/Linux](https://github.com/myDevicesIoT/Cayenne-MQTT-C/tree/master/src/Platform/Linux) folder.